-The leading twist T-odd GTMDs in proton are investigated using light-front quark-diquark model motivated by soft-wall AdS/QCD.
-In both $\xi$-$x$ plane and $x$-$\bfd$ plane, the model results for GTMDs $F^o_{1,2}$ show a sign flip under change in flavor while and polarity of $H^o_{1,1}$ remain same irrespective of flavor.
-That leads to the study of $\xi$ sensitivity of spin transverse momentum correlation.
-All the numerical results are shown in the DGLAP region, i.e., for $\xi<x<1$.
-The magnitude of both $F^o_{1,2}$ and $H^o_{1,1}$ die out with the increase of $\xi$ and peak shift towards right upto $x<0.5$.
-The Fourier transformation of skewness dependent T-odd GTMDs lead to boost invariant longitudinal position space configuration of Sivers and Boer-Mulders Wigner distributions.
-The LFQDM model results of Sivers and Boer-Mulders distribution, over a finite limit Fourier transformation given by square of the energy transfer $-t$, show an oscillatory behaviour analogues to diffraction phenomenon in wave optics.
+The LFQDM model results of Sivers and Boer-Mulders Wigner distributions in $\sigma$ space, show an oscillatory behavior which is analogous to the diffraction phenomenon in wave optics.
 The width of the central diffraction maxima is sensitive to the square of momentum transfer $-t$.
 As $-t$ increases, the width of principal maxima becomes narrower.
-Such inverse variation in diffraction resembles relation between slit with and wavelength in wave optics and here, the square of momentum transfer $-t$ plays a similar role to effective slit-width.
-However, such diffraction pattern is not solely due to finiteness of Fourier limit over $\xi$ but the functional behaviours of the GTMDs are crucial.
-In this model the correlation among $\bfp$ and $\bfd$ plays an crucial role-- if $\bfp$ is perpendicular to $\bfd$, the diffraction pattern is symmetric like a single-slit diffraction pattern, while if both are parallel to each other, the diffraction pattern lost its symmetry.
-Which can be thought of an effect caused by interference between $\bfp$ and $\bfd$.
-Such interference effects demands other model calculation or future experimental measurement for verification.
-A similar diffraction pattern has also been observed in several other observable such as DVCS amplitude, GPDs, and the parton density in longitudinal position space.
+Such an inverse variation in diffraction resembles the relation between slit-width and wavelength in Wave Optics.
+Here, the square of momentum transfer $-t$ plays a similar role to the effective slit-width.
+However, such a diffraction pattern is not solely due to the finiteness of the Fourier integration limit over $\xi$, but the functional behaviors of the GTMDs are crucial.
+In this model the correlation among $\bfp$ and $\bfd$ plays a crucial role-- if $\bfp$ is perpendicular to $\bfd$, the diffraction pattern is symmetric like a single-slit diffraction pattern, while if both are parallel to each other, the diffraction pattern loses its symmetry, Which can be thought of as an effect caused by interference between $\bfp$ and $\bfd$.
+Such an interference pattern demands other model calculations or future experimental measurements for verification.
+A similar diffraction pattern has also been observed in several other observables, such as DVCS amplitude, GPDs, and the parton density in longitudinal position space.

 For completeness, the Sivers and Boer-Mulders WDs are also presented in transverse momentum space as well as in transverse impact parameter space.
-The model result shows a circular symmetry in $\bfp$-plane where as axial symmetry in $\bfb$-plane which is consider as an additional contribution form T-odd sector to the complete Wigner Distribution of unpolarised quark in a transversely polarised proton.
+The model result shows a circular symmetry in $\bfp$-plane, whereas axial symmetry in $\bfb$-plane, which is considered as an additional contribution from T-odd sector to the complete Wigner Distribution of unpolarized quarks in a transversely polarized proton.

 The spinors $u(k,\lambda) $ with the momentum $k$ and the helicity $\lambda\,(=\pm )$ are given by